ejthompson01/code_tester/README.md

 - user7: Similar to user6, but with their try/except inside the loop.
 - user8: Syntax error.
 Module cannot be imported.
 - user9: Runs a time.sleep() command which might not respond to the interrupt it will be sent.

-<br><br>
----
-#### ToDos:

-- floats.
-When comparing answers, consider how different order of ops may lead to different values.

-- how lists/tuples/etc are ordered. if we want to extend this to other things, e.g., dbs, consider optional sorting issues like those seen before.

-- ...write a compare() method to allow for additional/future flexibility.